-A. Multi-Style Training
+A. Multi-Style Trainining

-Aiming to add robustness to Hidden Markov Models (HMM) to several environmental variabilities, channel distortion, reverberation among other unwanted effects, this technique relies on the availability of a collecting speech database in a real environment.
-However, the construction of a database that reflects all situations of day to day is infeasible and impractical given the great variability of environmental adverse conditions.
+Hidden Markov Models are classifiers.
+In this sense, their performance heavily rely on the information available in the training stage.
+If it is desired that they work in several noise conditions, with different channel distortions, reverberation, etc., it is necessary that the training utterances are collected in such environments.
+Obviosly, the construction of a database that reflects all situations of day to day is infeasible and impractical given the great variability of environmental adverse conditions.